 We provide plastic nibs in three sizes: small, medium and large.
 We describe our experience with each size nib below, but you might get different results.

-Select the size you want to use at the bottom of this product page for the Nib size list.
+Select the size you want to use for Nib size.

-Large plastic nibs work best with traditional acrylic paint.
+Large nibs work best with traditional acrylic paint.